Stayl045/stephans-code-journal/README.md

 - it only rejects a promise if there is a network error
 - an exceptions is not thrown when excounteres a 404 error not found or similer error

-  - Fetch returns a Response.Ok property that is true if status is between 200 - 304
+  - Fetch returns a Response.Ok property that is true if status is between 200 - 299.
+Others is false

+  ***

+## February 18th CPNT 201 Journal Notes

+### Node (CMD/Server) npm Package Manner

+- **Dependancy Management**
+- Keeping track of software versions is hard work. npm makes this easier
+- **Development and Deployment**
+  - Along with git, npm is odten used to manage code on live servers
+- **Project Collaboration**
+  - Aling with get, npm is used to make sure team members are developing with the same software versions -